 - Post your resolutions: When you’re forming a new habit, it helps to be visually reminded to complete the task.
 Write out your resolutions and post them where you can see them.

 - Reward yourself: To help keep up your motivation, build in little rewards for milestones along the way.

-- Be flexible: If a resolution just seems too hard to achieve, consider scaling back or rethinking it altogether.
+- Be flexible: If a resolution just seems too hard to achieve, consider scaling back or rethinking it all together.
 Resolutions are simply our best guesses as to what will help us improve.
 Sometimes we learn that a resolution isn’t the best way to reach a certain goal, or the goal isn’t one we actually want to accomplish.
 Look at resolutions as ways to test your goals, and as stepping stones to an improved life.

 Even if you’re being treated for depression and major symptoms are eased, negative thought patterns can persist.
 Practice recognizing when your thoughts seem overly pessimistic and take a step back.
 If they seem to be impeding your progress, contact your health care provider to adjust your treatment plan.
 If you aren’t currently being treated but are interested in getting support, click here to contact us today.

 Whether you feel far from achieving your goals or are living your dreams, realistic resolutions can help you get or stay on track, in the new year and beyond.